ohjelmistokehitys/docker-part-1a/readme.md

 # DevOps with Docker part 1a

-This repository contains teamplates and automated checks for the first three sections in the [DevOps with Docker course](https://devopswithdocker.com/):
+This repository contains templates and automated checks for the first three sections in the [DevOps with Docker course](https://devopswithdocker.com/):

 * [Definitions and basic concepts](https://devopswithdocker.com/part-1/section-1)
 * [Running and stopping containers](https://devopswithdocker.com/part-1/section-2)